 My First Flight…

 I was six, when my parents divorced, and that’s when I learned that my mother was the more adventurous one.
-She was the one who dreamed of travel, although her dreams remained within the US.
+She was the one who dreamed of travel.
 As soon as the divorce was final, she whisked me away for a Disney vacation with my cousins.
 It was my first plane ride, my first glimpse of a palm tree, and the beginning of my love affair with the tropics and the wanderlust that permeates my soul.